-This article explains what SEO is, how it works, and shows you where to start in optimizing your site for the search engines.
+- how to start optimizing your site for the search engines

 1. What is SEO?